bloominstituteoftechnology/Secret-Gists/ANSWER.md

 *For example, the attack surface considers all paths and commands into and out of the application, how the code was written, where the valuable data such as secrets and keys are stored.
 How would the hacker be able to gain acess to a computer or network by doing a specific payload or malicious outcome.
 We must consider some of the common hacking techniques such as denial of service, phishing and man in the middle attacks.*

+*Be sure to include in the login feature that we are to require users to include uppercase/lowercase, numbers and that the length of the password is to be more than 8 characters.
+We are not to store the actual passwords, so, look into encrypting the password with JWT tokens.
+Lastly, we need to to verify if our SSL certificates are up to date for handling HTTP interceptions such as Man-in-th-Middle (MITM) attack.

 *We can meet in person if you want to discuss this further*

 *Thanks.*